emmanuelgonz/rabbitmq_keycloak/README.md

 python3 send_2fa.py
 ```

-You will be prompted to input credentials and OTP.
+For client secret key use: ```kbOFBXI9tANgKUq8vXHLhT6YhbivgXxn```.

+You will need to enter your credentials and a OTP when prompted.
+Use the authenticator app you previously set up, such as Google Authenticator or FreeOTP.

 <p align="center"><img src="images/2fa_app.png" width="900"></p>
 <p align="center"><i>A producer (publisher) sample application requesting credentials and OTP.</i></p>

-The application will refresh the token every 55 seconds, without requesting the user to re-authenticate.
+The application will automatically refresh the access token every 55 seconds, without the need for the user to re-authenticate.

 <p align="center"><img src="images/2fa_app_refresh.png" width="900"></p>
 <p align="center"><i>A producer (publisher) sample application refreshing access token after 55 seconds.</i></p>

+## Frequently Asked Questions

+1.
+    Q: I see the following error: ```Access denied: ConnectionClosedByBroker: (530) "NOT_ALLOWED - access to vhost '/' refused for user '4cf4d6b5-09e5-453f-bf22-c8efdc2dd1dc'"```.
+What could be going on?

+    A: It is likely that you did not add the ```producer``` role to your user.
+Make sure to follow the [section](#configuring-user-roles-for-oauth-2.0-and-2fa)